 Cheap keyboards have narrower keys than the costly ones.
 The drawdown to this is that your key mastering skills will be limited due to the “toy-like” keyboards.
 If the piano keys are at least 23mm wide, then you should consider purchasing it.

-5. Consider a Piano with “Weighted” Action Keys
+5. Consider a Piano with “Weighted” Key Action

 To fully imitate acoustic pianos, digital piano manufacturers use variations such as weighted action.
 The weighted action makes the piano keys have the same feel as those of a traditional one.